rebeccadev/ms2-ffxiv-mount-guide/README.md

 To solve this problem I initally tried to place the app into an iframe, this however did not work well.
 The next solution was to make the app appear within a pop up window so it would display properly.

+## Deployment

+The website was deployed to Github pages via the following steps.

+1. Log in to Github and locate the websites repository.
+2. Under the repository name click on settings on the top right of the menu.
+3. Under the source section select the dropdown 'None' and Master branch.
+4. The page will automatically refresh.
+5. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

+### Forking the repository
+Forking enables the user to make a copy of the original repository.
+To carry this out the following steps need to be taken.

+1. Log in to GitHub and locate the websites repository.
+2. At the top right of the Repository click the Fork Button.
+3. There should now be a copy of the repository on github.

+### Cloning the repository
+To clone the repository the following steps need to be taken.

+1. On GitHub, navigate to the main page of the repository.
+2. Click the green Clone or download Button under the repository name.
+3. Open Git Bash.
+4.Change the current working directory to the location where you want the cloned directory.
+5.Type git clone, and then paste the URL you copied earlier.
+6.Press Enter to create the local clone.

 ## Credits